Internal · Instructor Reference

 C.Airport, Runway, and Taxiway Signs, Markings, and Lighting

-Obj: identify + interpret signs/markings/lighting + comply.
+Obj: identify + interpret signs/markings/lighting + airport diagrams incl. hot spots; comply.

 Std: demonstrates aeronautical knowledge; complies during operations.